barchart/marketdata-api-js/docs/content/connections.md

 * Automatically track market state, and
 * Access the current market state

-## Instantiation

 The ```Connection``` class constructor does not accept any arguments:

 	const connection = new Connection();

 In general, you'll want to treat the ```Connection``` as a singleton.
-You only need one instance.
+Only one instance is needed.
 In fact, Barchart's servers typically reject simultaneous connections using the same credentials.

 ## Monitoring